Skip to content

 LANE: And the amazing thing is all these girls are screaming, and none of them are getting the joke.
 He’s playing the character of a rock star.
 I mean, Beck is a genius, and all these stupid girls are screaming at him just ’cause they’re buying into the rock star image.
 I love Beck.
 I understand Beck.

-LANE: And the Foo Fighters!
+LANE: And the Foo Fighters.
 Gods!
 I mean, have you heard the acoustic version of “Everlong”?

-— The US rock band Foo Fighters was founded by former Nirvana drummer Dave Grohl following the 1994 death of Nirvana frontman Kurt Cobain.
-The Foo Fighters became a global success in their own right, winning 12 Grammy Awards and gaining induction to the Rock and Roll Hall of Fame in their first year of eligibility (in October 2021).
+• US rock band the Foo Fighters was founded by former Nirvana drummer Dave Grohl in 1994.
+They became a global success in their own right, winning 12 Grammy Awards and gaining induction to the Rock and Roll Hall of Fame in their first year of eligibility, in October 2021.
+Their song “Everlong” was included on the 1997 album The Colour and the Shape and remains one of their signature songs.
+An acoustic version became popular following an impromptu performance by Grohl on Howard Stern’s radio show in 1998.

 LANE: Hey, you know who I’ve really gotten into lately?
 The Velvet Underground.
 Oh, and Nico.
 She is amazing.
 Depressing German scary chick.